lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   * Renamed the module from Composite-Signatures-2023 -> Composite-MLDSA-2024
   * Simplified the ASN.1 module to make it more compiler-friendly (thanks Carl!) -- should not affect wire encodings.
   * Added Pre-Hash and Pure modes and changed the Message format to align with FIPS-204.
 This breaks backwards compatibility will all previous versions
+  * Added support for the ML-DSA context String, and use the Composite Domain as the context for the underlying ML-DSA component algorithm.
   * Updated the OID table for new Pre-Hash OIDs and added them to the IANA section
   * Updated Use in CMS section to reflect content is hashed and pure Composite ML-DSA should be used.
   * Other typos